gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter3.md

 Time to flesh out the steps to do some work and check for elements on the page while the tests are running.
 We'll make use of [Chai.js](http://chaijs.com/) as our assertion library, so let's go ahead and install this module:

-	npm install chai --save-dev
+	> npm install chai --save-dev

-The first bit of code we'll add to our tests is a [World object](https://github.com/cucumber/cucumber-js#world), which willl initialise our browser (read WebDriver) and add a few helper methods (`visit` and `hasText`).
-As our browser we are using phantomjs, but if you would like to see the test running simply replace `browserName: 'phantomjs'` with say `browserName: 'firefox'`.
+The first bit of code we'll add to our tests is a [World object](https://github.com/cucumber/cucumber-js#world), which will initialise our browser (read WebDriver) and add a few helper methods (`visit` and `hasText`).
+As our browser we are using [PhantomJS](http://phantomjs.org/), but if you would like to see the test running in say FireFox, simply replace `browserName: 'phantomjs'` with `browserName: 'firefox'`.

 > Note that other browsers such as Chrome and IE require special drivers which you can download from the [Selenium website](http://docs.seleniumhq.org/)